Bury St Edmunds: Etymology

-The name Bury is etymologically connected with borough, which has cognates in other Germanic languages such as German Burg 'fortress, castle' and Bereich '(defined) area' Old Norse borg 'wall, castle'; and Gothic baurg 'city'.
+The name Bury is etymologically connected with borough, which has cognates in other Germanic languages such as German Burg 'fortress, castle', Old Norse borg 'wall, castle', and Gothic baurg 'city'.
 They all derive from Proto-Germanic *burgs 'fortress'.
 This in turn derives from the Proto-Indo-European root bhrgh 'fortified elevation', with cognates including Welsh bera 'stack' and Sanskrit bhrant- 'high, elevated building'.
 In Medieval Latin it was known as Burgum Sancti Edmundi (also spelled Aedmundi).
 In the Anglo-Saxon period the town was called Bedricesweord or Bedericesworth.

 The second section of the name refers to Edmund, King of the East Angles, called Edmund the Martyr, who was killed by the Vikings in the year 869.
 He became venerated as a saint and a martyr, and his shrine made Bury St Edmunds an important place of pilgrimage.

 The formal name of the diocese is "St Edmundsbury", and the town is colloquially known as Bury.